snyamars/kismatic/docs/intent.md

 2. Create a [small Linux VM](plan.md#compute)
    * You will need to know its IP address and short name.
    * You will need to create a user with passwordless auth, ssh capability and a [public key](provision.md#access).
-3. Run `./kismatic install plan`; you will be creating 1 of each node
+3. Run `./kismatic plan`; you will be creating 1 of each node
 4. Open the `kismatic-cluster.yaml` file in a text editor
    * Set `allow_package_installation: true`
    * Update your user and public key if necessary.
    * Enter the machine's short hostname as the `load_balanced_fqdn` and `load_balanced_short_name`
    * Add your one machine's IP and short hostname as a node in the section for each type of node -- etcd, worker and master.
-5. Run `./kismatic install apply`
+5. Run `./kismatic apply`
 6. Congratulations!
 You have your first cluster.

 # <a name="junior"></a>1/1/1+ Developer's Cluster